The following is an excerpt from the upcoming book Evergreen Trees: The Mythic Spirituality of Draug by Geirulf Odinsson:

 Everyone else is a tame, domesticated dog.

-Hungry wolves and noble wolves are sworn enemies, and so the hungry wolves, in all their cunning, devise insidious means by which to eliminate their enemies.
+Hungry wolves and noble wolves are sworn enemies, and so hungry wolves, in all their cunning, devise insidious means by which to eliminate their noble enemies.

-Everybody is born a wolf.
+Every single person is born a wolf.
+Every one.
 But the hungry wolves that control the world make sure that the pups are trained to be domestic dogs.
 The pups are taken to training facilities and are taught all the commands and tricks that the hungry wolves have devised for them.
 They are rewarded when they perform them, and punished when they don’t.
 They are rigorously processed, trained, and tested, then either approved or disapproved.
-If they become good, obedient little dogs they may stand a chance in life.
+If they become good, obedient little dogs with ‘prospects’, they may stand a chance in life.
 The training has become ingrained and they are adept at following orders, serving a master, and performing all the tricks expected of them.

 Only the strongest among the wolves manage to remain wild, free, noble and untamed.

 Hungry wolves are extremely dangerous.
 They prey on those weaker and less fortunate than themselves.
 They are the psychopaths, the ruthless businessmen, the gangsters, the bankers, the charming men in suits with the warm smiles and the cold eyes.
 They are the popes, cardinals, and bishops, the faith healers, and the terrorists.
 They are the kings, the dear leaders, the presidents and the chancellors.